-As one latest example, we just lost at the Fort Resolution Health Centre late last week, Ms. Jennifer Peterson told oudly and in an angry voice "you're not coming back here again because you're going to die in Yellowknife from cancer".
-She was belittling and condescending towards towards.
-They were all present to witness this outburst then she walked back into her office and slammed her door in disgust.
+at the Fort Resolution Health Centre late last week, Ms. Jennifer Peterson told watered oudly and in an angry voice "you're not coming back here again because you're going to die in Yellowknife from cancer".
+She was belittling and condescending towards to a statement of the employees, including and condescending statement to witness this outburst then she walked back into her office and slammed her door in disgust. -2-